-^{6.-} Actual monthly production provided by Clearwater Ops,a contractor in charge of operating their wells.
+^{6.-} Monthly production since 2011 provided by Clearwater Solutions, a company in charge of operating the water system.

-^{7.-} Actual monthly production provided by the Morongo Band of Mission Indians - March 2016.
-Well C is currently out of service.
+^{7.-} Monthly production provided by the Morongo Band of Mission Indians.

 Table 3-2C Overlying Producer - Summary of Production for Calendar Year 2016 (ac-ft)